Asymmetrik/ngx-analytics-stream/README.md

 together classes of similar events.
 In addition, each event can include any number of key/value pairs that represent any changes that occurred to the state as a result of the event.
 For example, an event that represents a user changing the value in a selection box would send the new value of the box

+## Configuration Options

+`analyticStream.config()`
+* `url` - The URL of the analytics server.
+Note that this is a CORS cross-origin AJAX request, so the server must respond appropriately to `OPTION` requests from this site.
+* `sessionCookie` - The name of the cookie in which to store the user's session.
+If the cookie doesn't already exist it will be created
+* `product` - The name of this site, to differentiate from other sites that also track to the same backend.

+`analyticStream.push()`
+* `eventLabel` - A label for the specific event that occurred.
+* `eventCategory` - A grouping label for the type of event that occurred.
+For example, all clicks on links might use the same category, while using a label that specifically indicates which button was clicked.
+* `eventValue` - A datalayer object containing any state that should be captured with the event.